jhFabric/UltimateShiftPlanner/readme.md

 # Ultimate Shift Planner
 ## about
 Tool to retrieve shifts and employees availabilities from Google Calendars

+## Manual:
+# Run the UltimateShift

+1. Run UltimateShiftPlanner.exe from /dist
+2. Choose the option you need and follow the instructions.
+3.

 # Framework
 ## Python